 Peppermint mocha is another delectable holiday treat that blends espresso, steamed milk, peppermint syrup, and sweet mocha sauce.
 The topping is whipped cream and dark chocolate curls.

-If you have a sweet tooth and you do not like to taste espresso, this is the drink for you as the peppermint flavor masks the bitterness of the espresso.
+If you have a sweet tooth and you do not like to taste espresso, this beverage is a good choice as the peppermint flavor masks the bitterness of the espresso.

 12. Toffee Nut Latte